Leave a gift in your Will

 Kiwi is a specialist prostate cancer detection dog who detects the presence of the disease in clinical samples.
 For us to continue to push forward the frontiers in the detection of cancer and other life-threatening diseases, we need more dogs like her.

-We have already been helped to train more life-saving detection dogs thanks to the generosity of those who have made us a part of their legacy
+We have already been helped to train more life-saving detection dogs thanks to the generosity of those who have left us legacies.

 September 1920 – September 2012